 Everybody!
 From newborns to geriatrics, and everyone in-between!
 Every stage of life comes with its own type of stress on the body.
 Chiropractic is useful to detect, diagnose, and treat many different conditions effecting all age ranges.

-In order to provide the one-on-one, patient-centered care, with the various individualized treatments (adjustments, cupping, acupuncture, stretching, manual therapy, etc.) Dr. Runyan is unable to participate with insurance companies.
-Being 'out of network' allows her to spend more time with each patient and ensure they receive the best possible care.
+In order to provide the one-on-one, patient-centered care, with the various individualized treatments (adjustments, cupping, acupuncture, stretching, manual therapy, etc.) I am unable to participate with insurance companies.
+Being 'out of network' allows me to spend more time with each patient and ensure they receive the best possible care.

 Forms of payment accepted: cash, credit cards, HSA/ FSA cards.